kai824/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a candidate by specifying their index in the current view.
+1. User requests to delete a candidate by specifying their index.
 2. System verifies that the index is valid.
 3. System deletes the candidate.
 4. System displays confirmation message.